-Light Enters the Lens
+Light Enters the Lens:

 When you point a camera at a scene and press the shutter button, the very first optical element the incoming light rays encounter is the front lens element.
 This element, usually made of glass or plastic, is curved or shaped in such a way that it refracts, or bends, the light rays coming through it.
 This bending action is what gives lenses their unique ability to direct light.